Campgrounds in Algonquin: Which One to Choose?

 Here is a list of campgrounds in the park and what each one has to offer:

-If you find thrill off the beaten path, you should look no further than Archway campground.
+If you find thrill off the beaten path, you should look no further than Achray campground.
 Located approximately 50 kilometers down a gravel road off the Trans-Canada Highway, the campground has a very remote feel, and is a starting point for exploring the interior of Algonquin by canoe or on foot.

 Being one of Algonquin’s smaller campgrounds, it has 45 campsites which are all well-spaced, with many along the waterfront.
 The campground itself offers beaches, yurts, recreational vehicle campsites, boat launch, campground office, flush toilets, interpretive exhibit and picnic areas, along with a dog-free and radio-free zone.